philthompson10/pyqtdeploy/doc/sysroot.rst

 .. option:: --no-clean

-    A temporary build directory (called ``build`` in the sysroot) is created in order to build the required components.
+    A temporary build directory (by default called ``build`` in the sysroot) is created in order to build the required components.
 Normally this is removed automatically after all components have been built.
     Specifying this option leaves the build directory in place to make debugging component plugins easier.

 .. option:: --options